numericalEFT/MCintegration.py/_sources/index.rst.txt

-.. y documentation master file, created by sphinx-quickstart on Tue Oct 15 10:32:44 2024.
+..
+MCintegration documentation master file, created by sphinx-quickstart on Tue Oct 15 10:32:44 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-y documentation
+MCintegration documentation
 ===============

 Add your content using ``reStructuredText`` syntax.
 See the